nllz/IRTF-HRPC/draft-methodology.md

      =                                               =
      +===============================================+

-Current status:
+Current status: Translating human rights to technical terms
 ---------------

-Expected Outcome 2: Translating human rights to technical terms.
-This analysis points to translating human rights that impact or are impacted by the Internet as follows:
+Expected outcome 2: This analysis aims to translate human rights concepts that impact or are impacted by the Internet as follows:

 The combination of content agnosticism, connectivity, security, privacy (as defined in {{RFC6973}}, and open standards are the technical principles that underlay freedom of expression on the Internet.